commercialhaskell/stackage/README.md

 -------------------------

 In order to get your package included in the set of stable packages, you should send a pull request against this repository.
-In the `Stackage.Config` module, there's a function called `defaultStablePackages`.
+In the `build-constraints.yaml` file, there's a function called `defaultStablePackages`.
 In general, to add a set of packages, you would add: